Justin Yifu Lin

-Justin Yifu Lin (林毅夫 (Lín Yìfū); born 15 October 1952) is a Taiwanese-born Chinese economist and professor of economics at Peking University.
-He served as the Chief Economist and Senior Vice President of the World Bank from 2008 to 2012.
-He has been appointed as China's State Council Counsellor since September 2013.
+Justin Yifu Lin (林毅夫 (Lín Yìfū); born 15 October 1952) is a Chinese economist and professor of economics at Peking University.
+He served as the chief economist of the World Bank from 2008 to 2012, and was also the World Bank's senior vice president during that time.
+He has served as a State Council Counsellor of China since September 2013.

 Born in Yilan County, Taiwan, Lin was a ground force captain and company commander of the Republic of China Army on the Kinmen Islands, where he swam across the channel and sought refuge in Xiamen of the People's Republic of China in May 1979.
 After settling in mainland China, Lin became an economist after graduating from Peking University and earning a PhD from the University of Chicago, where he studied under Nobel Prize laureate Theodore Schultz.

 After completing his postdoctoral studies at Yale University, he returned to Beijing and became a professor of economics at Peking University in 1987.
 He founded the China Center for Economic Research (currently the Peking University National School of Development) and was later appointed Chief Economist and Senior Vice President of the World Bank where he served from 2008 to 2012.
 After that, he returned to Beijing and to his research at Peking University.

 His main academic theory is called New Structural Economics.
 At Peking University, he currently serves as the Dean of the Institute of New Structural Economics, the Honorary Dean of the National Development Institute, and the Dean of the Institute of South-South Cooperation and Development.

 Biography

 Early life

 Lin was born on 15 October 1952 in Yilan County, Taiwan, as Lin Cheng-yi (林正义 (林正義, Lín Zhèngyì)).
-Lin attended high school in National Yilan Senior High School.
-In 1971, he was admitted to the National Taiwan University's College of agriculture to study agricultural machinery under the department of agricultural engineering.
-Michael Pillsbury remembered Lin being the president of the student body in 1971 while he was studying Chinese at the same university.
-In 1971, Lin left school as a freshman student for volunteer military service in the army.
+Lin attended high school at National Yilan Senior High School.
+In 1971, he was admitted to National Taiwan University's College of agriculture to study agricultural machinery at the department of agricultural engineering.
+American strategist Michael Pillsbury remembered Lin being the president of the university's student body in 1971 while he was studying Chinese at the same university.
+In 1971, Lin left school as a freshman student in order to volunteer for military service in the army.